starwing/luautf8/README.md

 the 2nd return value is true if the original string was already valid (meaning no replacements were made).

+### utf8.invalidoffset(s[, init]) -> offset
+return the byte offset within s of the first invalid UTF-8 byte sequence.
+(1 is the first byte of the string.) if s is a valid UTF-8 string, return nil. the optional numeric argument init specifies where to start the search; its default value is 1 and can be negative.

 Improvement needed
 ------------------